-3. All vehicles are roadworthy and meet the requirements of relevant regulations in the country in which they are being used.
+3. All vehicles are roadworthy and meet the requirements of relevant UK regulations.

 Staffing

 4. All reasonable steps are taken to check staff who have access to young people for relevant criminal history and suitability to work with young people.